weaverwhale/docs/src/pages/oncall/sop.md

 In the slack alert, datadog will list the official maintainers for the piece of code that was written, and the last person to deploy the service.

+### Alert maintainer

 If you’re unsure of the next step, contact these people to see if they have ideas about what might be wrong.

+### Declare an incident

+In datadog, you can declare an incident once you visit the link associated with the alert.

+This will send a message to Opsgenie, and notify the proper channels according to our oncall rules.

+Feel free to continue communicating within the slack thread, but this will help notify the proper people.

+### Contact Chezi/Liad

 If you’re still unsure, or have run out of options, contact Chezi.